nodecg/react-hooks/README.md

 ### `useReplicant`

 -   Subscribes to specified replicant and returns the value as state.
--   Allows you to use replicant values with function component.
+-   Allows you to use replicant values in function component.

 ```ts
 import {useReplicant} from 'use-nodecg';